KunstGraveren/nightlight/README.md

 <img width="955" height="806" alt="image" src="https://github.com/user-attachments/assets/7b99f4db-e9a9-4442-a82f-9c4506b8e01f" />

 Ps.
 Make sure when your done, to “disable/hide” the template layers with the lines and text :D
+Ps: Good to know, the template has a part that is called “keep clear” this is where the body of the led is put.
+This part is blocked on the cylinder from the light passing through.

 # Image to 3D lithophane